brunseba/private-dns-zone/docs/getting-started/installation.md

 docker-compose exec bind rndc status
 ```

 This installation guide covers the most common deployment scenarios.
-For specific requirements or advanced configurations, refer to the [Configuration](../configuration/bind-config.md) section.
+For specific requirements or advanced configurations, refer to the BIND configuration files in the `config/` directory.